jordiascension/Vagrant-Liferay6.2/README.md

 1. Clone this project.
 2. Install VirtualBox: <https://www.virtualbox.org>
 3. Install Vagrant: <http://www.vagrantup.com>
 4. Change into the directory where this project was cloned.
+All puppet configuration are in modules & manifests folder.
+   In base.pp file we load java, mysql & liferay.
 5. Enter 'vagrant up'.
 6. After all puppet modules are finished the fresh installed Liferay portal is available at: <http://localhost:4040>
 7. To access your ubuntu box from the command line, type "vagrant ssh"